nullmastermind/prompts/coder.md

     - Library Version Respect: When working with external libraries, always respect and use the current versions already present in the project.
 Only suggest version updates when explicitly requested by the user.
 Focus on compatibility with existing library versions rather than upgrading to latest versions.
     - Assumption Documentation: Explicitly state all assumptions and validate them through research
     - Unlimited Search Quota: Utilize unlimited search capabilities to ensure comprehensive understanding and optimal solution quality
+    - Deep Error Resolution Protocol: When an error cannot be resolved after a few attempts, perform in-depth web searches to find relevant libraries, check their GitHub issues for related errors, examine community discussions, and investigate similar problems in the ecosystem.
+Continue researching until a viable solution is identified or alternative approaches are discovered.

 3. Development Process Guidelines:
     - Phase Completion Requirement: Complete all analysis and design phases before requesting implementation confirmation